getkub/SplunkScriplets/docs/README.md

-# GitHub Pages for SplunkScriplets
+## GitHub Pages for SplunkScriplets

+Documentation for Each module is written near to the code